Rudy Giuliani

 In 2002, Giuliani founded a security consulting business, Giuliani Partners, and acquired, but later sold, an investment banking firm, Giuliani Capital Advisors.
 In 2005, he joined a law firm, renamed Bracewell & Giuliani.
 Vying for the Republican Party's 2008 presidential nomination, Giuliani was an early frontrunner, yet did poorly in the primary election; he later withdrew and endorsed the party's subsequent nominee, John McCain.
 After declining to run for New York governor in 2010 and for the Republican presidential nomination in 2012, Giuliani turned his focus to his business firms.
 After advising Donald Trump during his 2016 presidential campaign and early administration, Giuliani joined President Trump's personal legal team in April 2018, remaining on it during the 2020 presidential election.
 His activities as Trump's attorney led to allegations that he engaged in corruption and profiteering.
 In 2019, Giuliani was a central figure in the Trump–Ukraine scandal.

 Following the 2020 election, Giuliani represented Trump in many lawsuits filed in attempts to overturn the election results, making false and debunked allegations about rigged voting machines, polling place fraud, and an international communist conspiracy.
 Giuliani spoke at the rally preceding the January 6 United States Capitol attack, where he made false claims of voter fraud and called for "trial by combat".
 He was later also listed as an unindicted co-conspirator in the federal prosecution of Trump's alleged attempts to overturn the election.
 In August 2023, he was indicted in the prosecution related to the 2020 election in Georgia.
 Later in 2023, Giuliani lost a $148-million defamation lawsuit for his false claims about two election workers in Georgia, and unsuccessfully attempted to declare bankruptcy; he later reached a settlement to pay damages awarded to the election workers.
 In April 2024, he was indicted on charges related to the 2020 election in Arizona.
-He was later disbarred in the state of New York in July, and in the District of Columbia in September.
+He was disbarred in the state of New York in July and in the District of Columbia in September.
+In November 2025, Trump issued a federal pardon to Giuliani.